netskopeoss/terraform-provider-netskope/examples/npa/aws/existing-vpc/README.md

-# Netskope Publisher and Private App Creation
+# Netskope Publisher and Private App Creation - Existing VPC
 This is an example plan that uses the Netskope Provider and the AWS Provider to deploy a Publisher in an existing VPC and configure a Private App inside a Netskope Tenant to use the new Publisher.

 ## Providers